 You will learn how to identify and improve your muscle imbalances.

-You will learn StrongFit Principles (external torque, internal torque, the concept of the arch).
+You will learn StrongFit Principles (external torque, internal torque, the concept of the arch, breathing).

 You will learn how to train to balance your nervous system.